 It’s also important to stay cooperative with all investigative efforts.
 Even if the claim against you is absolutely untrue and groundless, don’t do anything to hinder or interfere with the investigation.
 Be forthcoming with any and all evidence, and answer any questions truthfully and as fully as possible.

-For more information on child abuse charges and defenses, please visit our San Diego child abuse defense attorney page here.
+For more information on child abuse charges and defenses, please visit our San Diego child abuse defense attorney page or contact our San Diego defense lawyer today.